pricingcoach/booking-api-doc/source/index.html.md

-## Get residence by id
+## Get building by id
-It is the service that should be used to get information of spesific residence with residence id, it should be called with residence id value as parameter.
+It is the service that should be used to get information of spesific building with building id, it should be called with building id value as parameter.

 **It is expected to be developed by the seller system.
 Expected data structure is exemplified.**